Engineering Physics → Robotics

 Current Focus

-I'm an MSE Robotics student at UPenn, concentrating in machine perception and feedback/control.
+I'm an MSE Robotics student at UPenn, concentrating in physics-informed machine learning and control.
 I'm interested in autonomy for aerospace and marine systems that operate reliably in harsh conditions and expand what's possible.

 I previously studied Engineering Physics at Tufts and have worked with complex sensing systems in the defense space.
 From submarine-sonar systems integration to embedded development for remote sensors, that experience sharpened how I think about constraints, latency, power budgets, and safety.